Harish-Research-Lab/.github/profile/README.md

 🙋‍♀️ A short introduction

-[Ajay Lab](www.ajaylab.co.uk) is a part of the School of Engineering in University of Manchester.
+[Growing Matter Lab](www.ajaylab.co.uk) is a part of the School of Engineering in University of Manchester.
 Please visit our website to know more about our work.